-Gerald M. Dworkin (Gerry) is a professional Aquatics Safety & Water Rescue Consultant for Lifesaving Resources LLC, a company dedicated to drowning and aquatic injury prevention and emergency management.
-As a frequent guest speaker and trainer in the Lifeguard, Aquatics Safety and Recreation sector, as well as the Public Safety and Rescue sector, he is recognized internationally as an expert and qualified educator in drowning and aquatic injury prevention and emergency management.
+Gerry Dworkin is a professional Aquatics Safety & Water Rescue Consultant for Lifesaving Resources LLC, a company dedicated to drowning and aquatic injury prevention and emergency management.
+As a frequent guest speaker and trainer in the Lifeguard, Aquatics Safety and Recreation sector; the Public Safety and Rescue sector; as well as the general public, Gerry is recognized internationally as an expert and qualified educator in drowning and aquatic injury prevention and emergency management.

-Dworkin currently serves on a Sounding Board for the National Headquarters of the American Red Cross for the development of their Lifeguard training programs.
-He serves on an Advisory Committee for the International Swimming Hall of Fame in Ft.
-Lauderdale, FL.
-And, he serves on the Board of Directors for the National Drowning Prevention Alliance (www.ndpa.org), a national non-profit organization dedicated to drowning and aquatic injury prevention and water safety.
-In 2010, Dworkin was named by Aquatics International Magazine as one of the Power 25 Aquatic Industry Leaders in the country.
-Dworkin is also a member of the National Water Safety Congress, and the United States Lifesaving Association.
+In 2010, Gerry was named by Aquatics International Magazine as one of the Power 25 Aquatic Industry Leaders in the country.
+Gerry is also a member of the National Water Safety Congress, and the United States Lifesaving Association.
 In 2014, he received the Ripple Award from the NDPA for his work in drowning and aquatic injury prevention and in water rescue and ice rescue.
 He is also a recipient of the American Red Cross Certificate of Merit.

 Lifesaving Resources provides technical assistance in the development and production of educational and training materials including films, videotapes, textbooks, and products relating to Aquatic Safety, Water Rescue, Ice Rescue, EMS, and Technical Rescue.
 Dworkin has appeared on numerous national media broadcasts as a subject matter expert, including CNN; MSNBC News; CBS’ Early Show; ABC’s Good Morning America; NBC’s Today Show; The Weather Channel; The Discovery Channel; and the Fire Emergency Training Network.